rabbitmq/rabbitmq-website/site/quorum-queues.md

 Quorum queues do support [dead letter exchanges](/dlx.html) (DLXs).

+As of 3.10 quorum queues support a safer form of dead-lettering that uses `at-least-once` guarantees (with a couple of caveats, outlined below) for the message transfer between queues instead of `at-most-once` as in 3.8 and 3.9.

+This is done by implementing a special, internal "dead-letter" consumer type that works similarly to normal queue consumer with manual acknowledgements apart from it only consuming messages that have been dead-lettered.

+This means that the source queue will retain the dead-lettered messages until they have been acknowledged.
+This internal consumer will consume dead-lettered messages and publish them to the target queues using publisher confirms.
+It will only acknowledge once publisher confirms have been received, hence providing `at-least-once` guarantees.

+`at-least-once` guarantees opens up some specific failure cases that needs handling.
+As dead-lettered messages are now retained by the source quorum queue until they have been safely accepted by the dead-letter target queue this means they have to contribute to the queue resource limits, such as max length limits so that the queue can refuse to accept more messages until some have been removed.
+Theoretically it is then possible for a queue to _only_ contain dead-lettered messages, in the case where, say the target dead-letter queue isn't available to accept messages for a long time and normal queue consumers consume most of the messages.

+Dead lettered messages are considered "live" until they have been confirmed to have been accepted by the dead-letter target queue.

+There are few cases which for which dead lettered messages will not be removed from the source queue in a timely manner:

+* the configured dead-letter exchange does not exist
+* no queues can be routed (equivalent to "mandatory")
+* the routed queues do not confirm receipt of the message

+The dead letter processes will retry periodically if either of the scenarios above occur which means there is a possibility of duplicates appearing at the dlx target.

+`at-least-once` is the default dead-letter strategy for quorum queues as of RabbitMQ 3.10 but `at-most-once` is still available and can be configured by using the `x-dead-letter-strategy` queue arguments or the `dead-letter-strategy` policy and setting the value to `at-most-once`.

+This could be useful for scenarios where the dead letter messages are more of an informational nature and it does not matter so much if they are lost in transit between queues.
+Also see limitations below.

+#####Limitations

+`at-least-once` dead lettering does not work well with the `drop_head` overflow strategy.
+Hence if `drop_head` is configured the dead-lettering will fall back to `at-most-once`.
+Use the overflow strategy `reject_publish` instead.

 #### Lazy Mode

 Quorum queues store their content on disk (per Raft requirements) as well as in memory (up to the [in memory limit configured](#memory-limit)).